syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 2. FooterToolbarItem
 3. SubItems

-## Adding HeaderToolbarItem
+## Adding Toolbar Items to the Header Toolbar

-The `HeaderToolbarItem` is placed on the top of the image editor, and you can customize the header toolbar item using the `View` and `Name` properties:
+The `ImageEditorToolbarItem` is placed on the top of the image editor, and you can customize the header toolbar item using the `View` and `Name` properties:

 {% highlight C# %}